eladushiki/lfvddp/README.md

 - Forces seeding of numpy random, for reproducibility of the results
 - Saves it in a file, that should be adjacent to the resulting output

+What is not version controlled:

+- External databases used, should be version controlled separately (although their locations are).
+- That inclueds the version of NN's and such (although their locations are).
+- Virtual environment dependency versions are not (yet) well documented.
+- Any configuration of external tools.

 To use this functionality in any new entry point, run the main function inside the context.

+**This means that we are not allowed to tamper with git history.
+Amending or rewriting commits in any other way is prohibited, for it may create results that are non-reproducible!**

 ## Training